JamFirst011/Document/考研英语/words.md

 ***

-1. *whereby* 凭借 e.g The city introduced a new system whereby people could vote by telephone
+1. *whereby* 凭此 e.g The city introduced a new system whereby people could vote by telephone
 1. *via* 经由 e.g I heard about the sale via john
 1. *owing to* 由于 e.g Many flights were canceled, owing to the typhoon
 1. *whereas* 却 e.g Some are vaccinated whereas others are not
 1. *accountability* 责任 responsible
-1. *accrue* 增长 e.g Profits usually accrued to a company from good operating
+1. *accrue* 产生，积累 e.g Profits usually accrued to a company from good operating
 1. *activist* 积极分子 e.g A committed animal rights activist...
 1. *ageing* 老化 e.g The appearance of wrinkles around the eyes is one of the sign of ageing
 1. *akin* 相似的 e.g This language is closely akin to French